 The school situation remained the same for six months.
 Finally, on March 1, 1971, those pioneering students and staff moved into the new, though still only partially completed, building.
 The students, faculty and staff shared their school with construction workers throughout the remainder of the school year.
 Still, the dream of a Catholic high school in Lake County had finally been realized.

 The experiences shared by those early pioneers strengthened their sense of "family”.
-It is that community atmosphere that Lake Catholic has nurtured over the past forty years.
-From that single class of ninth graders to the current student body numbering approximately 815 students from Lake, Geauga, Cuyahoga and Ashtabula counties, Lake Catholic has become a caring Christian community and a provider of quality education.
+It is that community atmosphere that Lake Catholic has nurtured over the past fifty years.
+From that single class of ninth graders to the current student body from Lake, Geauga, Cuyahoga and Ashtabula counties, Lake Catholic has become a caring Christian community and a provider of quality education.